 Meet Bill Belicheck, who has likely committed ‘Hall of Fame’ suicide, as detail after detail comes out in the aftermath of the Spygate scandal seven years back.

 You remember the story.
-Eric Mangini, former Belicheck assistant, who became head coach of the New York Jets, turned his boss in to the NFL for taping signals of hand signals of opposing coaches during games using sideline cameras.
+Eric Mangini, former Belicheck assistant, who became head coach of the New York Jets, turned his boss in to the NFL for taping signals of opposing coaches during games using sideline cameras.